tskootsky/tskootsky.github.io/_posts/2020-04-21-Annual-Salaries.md

 I would also like to segment by industry, job type, or even job zone to better understand the data and its implications.

-Overall, this model provides some interpretable evidence to suggest that job-seekers. career-changers, and young adults focus on building skills, education and experience as much as they can if they want the highest changes of landing a well-paying job.
+Overall, this model provides some interpretable evidence to suggest that job-seekers, career-changers, and young adults focus on building skills, education and experience as much as they can if they want the highest chances of landing a well-paying job.